codekipple/frankenstein.css/README.md

 ### OCSS
 Object orientated CSS principles are used.
 The '3.objects' folder contains all the objects.
-OCSS was created by Nicole Sullivan.
-You can read more about it [here](https://github.com/stubbornella/oocss/wiki).
+[OCSS](https://github.com/stubbornella/oocss/wiki) was created by Nicole Sullivan.

 ## Why not just use an existing framework?